 Through Physical Development activities in the Foundation Stage pupils develop good control and co-ordination in large and small movements.
 They also move confidently in a range of ways, safely negotiating space and handle equipment and tools effectively, including pencils for writing.
 In addition pupils know the importance for good health of physical exercise, and a healthy diet, and talk about ways to keep healthy and safe.

 Each class in KS1 has two one-hour P.E. lessons per week focusing on dance, gymnastics or games both indoors and outside, weather permitting.
-During the Summer Term Year 2 children also attend swimming lessons at a local swimming pool as part of the Key Stage 1 Curriculum objectives.

 Each lesson is based on a Big Idea and uses a variety of stimuli to inspire the children, including: stories, poems, professional performances, objects and emotions.
 The children love having the opportunity to build up a dance routine by learning a few basic moves and then using these to creatively choreograph dance sequences with their friends.
 It is always a joy to watch their final performances, boosting their confidence with lots of applause!

 Each lesson builds on skills that develop the children’s co-ordination and balance both on the floor and on the apparatus.
 There is an emphasis on children exploring through activities related to our Big Ideas, providing them with lots of opportunities to apply the skills that they have learnt in a variety of ways.
 The children enjoy working with their friends to link movements together to create sequences that they can perform to the rest of the class.
 It is always amazing to see how creative the children are with their ideas!